 Some Colorado schools cancel classes on Wednesday due to winter storm

-At least one school district in Colorado decided early Tuesday afternoon to declare Wednesday a snow day.
+At least two school districts in Colorado decided on Tuesday afternoon to declare Wednesday a snow day.

-Poudre School District schools in northern Colorado won't have classes on Wednesday "due to predicted inclement weather and road conditions."
+Poudre School District and Thompson School District schools in northern Colorado won't have classes on Wednesday due to "inclement weather."

 A winter storm set to arrive Tuesday night will bring much colder temperatures along with a considerable amount of snow for parts of the state.
-That includes Larimer County, where Poudre School District is located.
+That includes Larimer County, where Poudre and Thompson school districts are located.
 A Winter Storm Warning will go into effect for 4 to 8 inches of snow by the end of the day on Wednesday.

 Thanks for reading CBS NEWS.